hchauvet/beampy/README.md

    text("""Use LaTeX to render text and $$\\sqrt{10}$$""", align='center')

 save('./beampy_presentation.html')
-#To save in pdf just change the above command to the following and add the option
+#To save in pdf just change the above command to the following
-#format = "pdf" to document class
 #save('./beampy_presentation.pdf')
 ```